-The Master Undone (part of the Inside Out series) Review *CONTAINS BEING ME SPOILERS*
+The Master Undone (part of the Inside Out series) Review *CONTAINS BEING ME SPOILERS*by admin

 The Master Undone by Lisa Renee Jones

 *I received an ARC copy of this Novella from the author in exchange for an honest review!*

 *This review contains Being Me spoilers!
 If you have not read Book 2 in the Inside Out series, Being Me, you can find it Here*

 Mark Compton has had 2 major blows in his life.
 First he found out that his submissive, and someone he allowed himself to get really close to, was killed at the hands of her replacement.
 And now, he’s just been told that his mother has stage 3 breast cancer and needs a double mastectomy.

 When he arrives in New York he’s greeted by one of his mother’s employees, Crystal.
 Crystal is blonde, beautiful and doesn’t even call him Mr. Compton.
 She calls him Mark, and for some reason, he lets her.
 Crystal is everything he doesn’t usually like.
 She’s not a brunette, and she doesn’t take orders from him, or care that he’s technically her boss.
 She’s just as much of a control freak as he is and she doesn’t let him push her around and get under her skin.
 But instead of wanting to keep his distance he finds himself letting her in and that’s something he swore would never happen again.